-When Shane first started attending the EQUAL Programme he was extremely shy and anxious and was easily overwhelmed and prone to panic attacks but he was willing, with the correct level of one-to-one developmental support, to be open to new experiences.
+When this participant first started attending the EQUAL Programme he was extremely shy and anxious.
+He was easily overwhelmed and prone to panic attacks but he was willing, with the correct level of one to one developmental support, to be open to new experiences.

-When he started the programme he said he wanted to be a mechanic like his uncles, but as the induction week progressed and he got to try different experiences, he decided that he wanted to do the childcare course.
+Initially when he started the programme he said he wanted to be a mechanic, but as the induction week progressed and he got to try different experiences, he decided that he wanted to do the Childcare course.

-Shane’s work placement saw him based in the Limavady Family Centre where he worked on a range of family focused developmental programmes.
-The staff there supported Shane to identify and build on his strengths and to manage the challenges he faced.
+His work placement saw him based in a Family Centre where he worked on a range of family focused developmental programmes.
+The staff there supported him to identify and build on his strengths and to manage the challenges he faced.

-The developmental support provided saw Shane’s skills, knowledge and confidence grow.
-His mum said of the change:
+The developmental support provided saw his skills, knowledge and confidence grow.

-Shane is now a childcare assistant at Magilligan Playgroup where the skills he developed mean that he is an invaluable member of the team.
-Leader Julie said of Shane:
+The participant is now a Childcare Assistant at a playgroup where the skills he developed mean that he is an invaluable member of the team.

 “He is a great fit, he adds something different, a positive male role model for the children, something which is hard to secure in the voluntary childcare sector.”